rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 * The mean of the bell curve be µ x n:
-* The standard deviation of these sum will be group standard deviation * sqrt(n)
+* The standard deviation of these sum will be base standard deviation * sqrt(n)

-If we use the average instead, divided both average and the sample group standard deviation by n.
+If you want to use the average;

 sample group mean average = µ